KxSystems/docs/docs/interfaces/capiref.md

 On success, returns int K object containing `d`.
 On error, `NULL` is returned, `d` is closed.

-Since version 2023.09.15, sd1 no longer imposes a limit of 1023 on the value of the descriptor submitted.
+Since 4.1t 2023.09.15, sd1 no longer imposes a limit of 1023 on the value of the descriptor submitted.

 :fontawesome-regular-hand-point-right:
 [Callbacks](c-client-for-q.md#callbacks)